 - 1. A reference to a source unrelated to the prospective Sponsoring Organization such as: - A secretary of state or other governmental registry such as a QGIS or QGTIS; - Commercial database of business information; or a - A third party database that is periodically updated, which IdenTrust has evaluated in accordance with Section 3.2.4. - 2.
 Presentation to LRA of a copy of a document issued by a government agency attesting to the Sponsoring Organization's legal existence, together with reasonable proof of the authenticity of that document.
-Documents submitted for this purpose must be "fair on their face", i.e., bear no apparent indication of forgery, fraud, tampering, etc.;
+Documents submitted for this purpose must be "fair on their face", i.e., bear no apparent indication of forgery, fraud, tampering, etc.; - 3.
+In the case of an Organization that is not registered with a state regulatory agency (such as a partnership or unincorporated association), a copy of the partnership agreement, association rules, Assumed Name registration, or other document attesting to the Organization's existence;

-- 3. In the case of an Organization that is not registered with a state regulatory agency (such as a partnership or unincorporated association), a copy of the partnership agreement, association rules, Assumed Name registration, or other document attesting to the Organization's existence; - 4.
-LRA may independently obtain (without reference to the data provided by the Applicant or PKI Sponsor for a Certificate) the name, address, and telephone number of the Organization, which are verified through a telephone call with a representative of the Organization made to the telephone number independently obtained by LRA or Trusted Agent; - 5.
+- 4. LRA may independently obtain (without reference to the data provided by the Applicant or PKI Sponsor for a Certificate) the name, address, Email Address and/or telephone number of the Organization, which are verified through a Reliable Method of Communication; - 5.
 A site visit by an LRA or a third party who is acting as an agent for IdenTrust; or - 6.
 An attestation letter by an authorized representative (e.g., a supervisor, administrative officer, information security officer, Authorizing Official, Certificate coordinator, etc.) of the Applicant/PKI Sponsor's employer that has been verified in accordance with this section, or by a person or entity certified by a government agency as being authorized to confirm Organization identities, provided that the attestation letter is checked to ensure legitimacy.

-IdenTrust or, when applicable, RAs will keep evidence that their LRAs verified Organizational information including: legal company name, type of entity, principal address (number and street, city, ZIP or postal code), telephone number, and, when deemed necessary, Domain Name registration, a certified copy of the Certificate of registration issued by a Government Entity, date of formation, names of directors and officers.
+IdenTrust or, when applicable, RAs will keep evidence that their LRAs verified Organizational information including: legal company name, type of entity, principal address (number and street, city, ZIP or postal code), Email Address or telephone number, and, when deemed necessary, Domain Name registration, a certified copy of the Certificate of registration issued by a Government Entity, date of formation, names of directors and officers.